privacybydesign/pbdf-website/pages/en/irma-verifier.md

 relevant attribute, the user can authenticate at your website.

 It is up to you to ask for all sorts of attributes from your users.
-But please be careful: upon loging into your website with IRMA, your customers must explicitly agree to reveal these attributes to you.
+But please be careful: upon logging into your website with IRMA, your customers must explicitly agree to reveal these attributes to you.
-When you ask too many, non-relevant or non-neccessary, attributes, you may scare away (potential) customers.
+When you ask too many, non-relevant or non-necessary, attributes, you may scare away (potential) customers.
 An important idea underlying IRMA is that only strictly necessary attributes should be requested at login.
-European privacy laws require *data minimalisation* and *purpose binding*, so that you are allowed to process only those personal data of your customers that are strictly necessary for the service that you offer.
+European privacy laws require *data minimization* and *purpose binding*, so that you are allowed to process only those personal data of your customers that are strictly necessary for the service that you offer.

 [To the top](#top)

 ### <a name="software"></a>2.
-How do I intergrate IRMA software in my webpage?
+How do I integrate IRMA software in my webpage?

 All software for verification of IRMA attributes is open source and freely [available](https://credentials.github.io/) to everyone.
 There are several ways to deploy this software.

- * If you have ICT skills yourself, or have people with such skills in your organisation, you can install the software on your own computers and integrate it in your webpages.
+ * If you have ICT skills yourself, or have people with such skills in your organization, you can install the software on your own computers and integrate it in your web-pages.

  * If your website has been built and is operated by an external company, you can ask this company to do the integration for you.

- * Possibly, commerical parties will emerge that will offer verification of IRMA attributes as a service.
+ * Possibly, commercial parties will emerge that will offer verification of IRMA attributes as a service.

  * In particular, existing *Payment Service Providers* may start